railsninja/Smartthumbs/README.markdown

 * define which strategy should be used to resize your images

 ## Install
+Add the Gem to your Gemfile:
+  gem "smartthumbs"

+and run
+  bundle install

-Add the Gem and then create an initializer-script in config/initializers:
+Afterwards you should create an initializer-script in config/initializers:

 		Smartthumbs::Config.run do |config|
 			config[:valid_classes] = ["Image"]